bcrowell/karl/README.md

 The startup scripts in browser/util create the following global variables: karl, print, verbosity, and some all-caps constants in constants.js.

-Surprisingly, the javascript version runs about 30 times faster than the python version.

 ## Notes on performance